Top 10 Business Analyst Interview Questions and Answers

 The role of a business analyst (BA) is to assess a company's business needs, study how it integrates with technology and facilitate technological solutions for stakeholders.
 From project management to analyzing business needs and executing quality testing, business analytics requires several soft and technical skills.
-When interviewing for your next BA position, it is a good idea to prepare answers to common BA interview questions.
+When interviewing for your next position, it's a good idea to prepare answers to common BA-related interview questions.

-In this article, we'll outline 10 common business analyst interview questions with tips and examples for the best ways to answer them.
+In this article, we outline 10 common business analyst interview questions with tips and examples for the best ways to answer them.

 1. How would you work with a difficult stakeholder?

-As a business analyst, you will likely deal with many different personalities occupying a variety of positions.
+As a business analyst, you will likely deal with many different personalities occupying various positions.
 Situational questions like this one measure your problem-solving skills, communication skills and ability to resolve difficult situations.
 This question assesses whether you can successfully navigate interactions with many different stakeholders.

 Provide a direct answer and explain a related challenge you faced in past work.
 You can use the STAR interview response framework to structure your answer by addressing the following:

-- Result: Explain your learnings and how your actions resulted in a positive impact for the business.
+Result: Explain your learnings and how your actions resulted in a positive impact on the business.

 During your discussion with the interviewer, you also gain insight into the challenges you might face in the new role, which can be a helpful context to understand before accepting an offer.

 Example: "I have found that nearly any issue is solvable with empathy, communication and action.
-For example, I once had an angry client that felt she had received the wrong data that was useless and unhelpful.
+For example, I once had an angry client who felt she had received incorrect data, which was useless and unhelpful.
 My role was to acquire and interpret said data.
-I decided to schedule a phone call with her and the other project stakeholders immediately to discuss the issue.
-After taking the time to hear her concerns, we found that she simply did not feel equipped to apply the findings of the data.
+I immediately scheduled a phone call with her and the other project stakeholders to discuss the issue.
+After taking the time to hear her concerns, we found that she simply didn't feel equipped to apply the data findings.
 We established a workshop with our team business consultant to help her feel more prepared and sent weekly updates by email to ensure she felt supported during the remainder of the project.
 She doubled her spend with us over the next two quarters."

 Read more: How to Prepare for a Behavioral Interview